davidliwei/mageck/README.md

-# We are moving our site to bitbucket.
+# We are moving our codes to bitbucket.
 Please click the following link for the latest MAGeCK experimental code:

 https://bitbucket.org/davidliwei/mageck/

+# Stable MAGeCK version

 For a stable version of MAGeCK, please visit: